rascol/Raspberry-Pi-PPS-Client/README.md

 # Running pps-client
 ---

-The pps-client requires that a PPS hardware signal is available from a GPS module.
+The pps-client requires that a PPS hardware signal is available from a GPS module and all wired connections for the GPS module [are in place](#hardware-requirements).
 Once the GPS is connected and the PPS output is present on GPIO 4 you can do a quick try-out with,
 ```
 $ sudo pps-client
 ```